OpenFLUID/openfluid/doc/contents/dev_srccode.md

 @warning Due to limitations of the RInside package, embedding R code in simulators does not support threading.

-Simulators using RInside cannot be run in threaded executions such as in OpenFLUID-Builder and must be run using the `openfluid` command line.
+@warning Simulations including simulators with RInside must be run using Command line mode in OpenFLUID-Builder or using the `openfluid` command line.

 @warning Due to limitations of the RInside package, only one simulator embedding R code can be used in a coupled model.